eduardovscruuz/eduardovscruuz/README.md

-## Olá, eu sou o Eduardo, seja bem-vindo ao meu GitHub!
+## Hello there!
+I'm Eduardo, and welcome to my GitHub!

 <div align="center">
   <a href="https://github.com/eduardovscruuz">